viveknair/findings/README.md

 > “Hope” is the thing with feathers.
 That perches in the soul.
 And sings the tune without the words.
 And never stops - at all.

+> It is so good for the soul to be in NYC. it is good for you to be forcibly ejected from the story you are telling yourself about your own life.

 >  Evolution is just RL with survival as the reward function.

 > As I am about to enter the ranks of those who disobey / ever more brightly shines / the moon of the summer night.